In 2026, the cost of a fiber laser cutting machine typically falls into these ranges based on power and configuration:

 - Reliability

 Having a laser cutter on hand will help run the production process more smoothly.
-You know the number of laser-cut parts that can be produced daily.
-And you don’t have to wait for someone else to start production.
+You know the number of laser-cut parts that can be produced daily, and you don’t have to wait for someone else to start production.
 Additionally, the cost per part is significantly lower than metal cutting services.

 Options like a fiber laser machine are small and compact enough to fit easily in your workshop.
 And the machine cost is low enough that you can get a return on your investment within a year.